Gortahork

-Gort an Choirce or Gort a' Choirce (/ga/; meaning "oat field"), anglicised as Gortahork, is a village and townland in the northwest of County Donegal in Ulster, the northern province in Ireland.
+Gort an Choirce or Gort a' Choirce (/ga/; meaning 'oat field'), anglicised as Gortahork, is a village and townland in the northwest of County Donegal, Ireland.
 It is a Gaeltacht community, where the Irish language is the main language spoken in the area.
 Along with Falcarragh, it forms part of the district known as Cloughaneely.
 The nearest town is Falcarragh, 3 km to the north-east.

 Irish language

-According to the 2016 census the population of Gort an Choirce was 185, with 41.6% of people speaking Irish on a daily basis outside the education system.
-This puts the town in 8th place for highest percentage of daily Irish speakers in Ireland.
+According to the 2022 census the village population was 375, with about 30% of people speaking Irish on a daily basis outside the education system.
+This placed the village in 8th place for highest percentage of daily Irish speakers in Ireland.

 Name

-The official name of the village and townland is Gort an Choirce (anglicised to Gortahork), meaning "oat field".
+The official name of the village and townland is Gort an Choirce (anglicised to Gortahork), meaning 'oat field'.